A rapidly mixing Markov chain from any gapped quantum many-body system: Abstract

 \section{Abstract}

 We consider the computational task of sampling a bit string $x$ from a distribution $\pi(x)=|\la x|\psi\ra|^2$, where $\psi$ is the unique ground state of a local Hamiltonian $H$.
 Our main result describes a direct link between the inverse spectral gap of $H$ and the mixing time of an associated continuous-time Markov Chain with steady state $\pi$.
-The Markov Chain can be implemented efficiently whenever ratios of ground state amplitudes $\la y|\psi\ra/\la x|\psi\ra$ are efficiently computable and the starting state of the chain satisfies a mild technical condition that can be efficiently checked.
+The Markov Chain can be implemented efficiently whenever ratios of ground state amplitudes $\la y|\psi\ra/\la x|\psi\ra$ are efficiently computable, the spectral gap of $H$ is at least inverse polynomial in the system size, and the starting state of the chain satisfies a mild technical condition that can be efficiently checked.
 This extends a previously known relationship between sign-problem free Hamiltonians and Markov chains.
 The tool which enables this generalization is the so-called fixed-node Hamiltonian construction, previously used in Quantum Monte Carlo simulations to address the fermionic sign problem.
 We implement the proposed sampling algorithm numerically and use it to sample from the ground state of Haldane-Shastry Hamiltonian with up to $56$ qubits.
 We observe empirically that our Markov chain based on the fixed-node Hamiltonian mixes more rapidly than the standard Metropolis-Hastings Markov chain.

 The task of generating samples from a given probability distribution underlies almost all randomized algorithms used in computational physics, machine learning, and optimization.
 In many applications the target distribution is \textit{efficiently computable} in the sense that there is a polynomial-time subroutine that computes the relative probabilities of any two given elements.
 A paradigmatic example is the (classical) Boltzmann distribution $\pi(x)\sim e^{-E(x)/T}$ associated with an efficiently computable energy function $E(x)$ and a temperature $T$.
 In this case the ratio of Boltzmann probabilities $\pi(y)/\pi(x)$ is simply related to the energy difference $E(y)-E(x)$.
 The fundamental obstacle in such cases is that \textit{distributions that are efficiently computable may still be challenging to sample from}.
 In particular, there are many examples when generating a sample from an efficiently computable distribution is an NP-hard problem.
 This includes low-temperature Boltzmann distributions with energy function $E(x)$ that is given by a 3-SAT formula or an Ising spin glass~\cite{barahona1982computational} and certain distributions described by neural networks of RBM type~\cite{long2010restricted}.